anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Sometimes Remembrance Sunday (the Sunday between 8 and 14 November).

+Year C

+* **2 Thessalonians 3.6-13** concludes the series in 2 Thessalonians, with a warning against idleness.
+* **Luke 21.5-19** continues the series in Luke, with Jesus speaking about the destruction of the temple and the signs of the end times. **Malachi 4.1-2a** looks ahead to a day of destruction. **Psalm 98** says that the Lord 'comes to judge the earth'.
+  * Luke 21.20-24: omitted, along with near parallels in Matthew 24.15-21 and Mark 13.14-19.
+  * Luke 21.25-36: set for Advent 1.
+  * Luke 21.37-38: omitted.
+  * Luke 22.1-6: see Mark 14.1-2, 10-11, included in Mark 14.1 – 15.47 (Palm Sunday).
+  * Luke 22.7-13: see Mark 14.12-16, included in Mark 14.1 – 15.47 (Palm Sunday).
+  * Luke 22.14-23.56: set for Palm Sunday.

 ## Christ the King: The Sunday next before Advent (between 20 and 26 November)

 (RCL 'Proper 29'.)

+Year C

+* **Jeremiah 23.1-6** says that God will raise up 'a righteous Branch, and he shall reign as king'.
+* **Psalm 46** has God reigning over the nations, causing wars to cease.
+* **Colossians 1.11-20** is about 'the kingdom of [God's] beloved Son', in whom all things in heaven and on earth hold together.
+* **Luke 23.33-43** concludes the series in Luke, with an extract from the Passion narrative (set for Palm Sunday).
+One of the crucified criminals acknowledges Christ as King.
+  * Luke 22.14-23.56: set for Palm Sunday.
+  * Luke 24.1-12: set for Easter Vigil (or Easter Day).
+  * Luke 24.13-35: set for Easter 3 (Year A).
+  * Luke 24.36-48: set for Easter 3 (Year B).
+  * Luke 24.44-53: set for Ascension Day.

 # Special Occasions